 Compel the Use of Content Recognition Software

 Another way to improve the DMCA as it stands today would be to require Amazon and other e-commerce platforms to implement state of the art Content Recognition software.
 Content recognition and digital fingerprinting software exists to help identify copyrighted material that appears on the internet.
-Not only can this software help the ISPs protect themselves from

 - See generally S. Rep. No. 105-190 (1998).